MarkOne007/Ubuntu-Web-Server/UbuntuWebServer-config.md

     --> nano gci.conf
     --> set an email to ServerAdmin [fictional]
-    --> replace 'html' to 'gci' in DocumentRoot path --> set an example of your website address [with gci. in the beginning] in ServerName like gci.example.com
+    --> replace 'html' to 'gci' in DocumentRoot path --> uncomment and set an example of your website address [with gci. in the beginning] in ServerName like gci.example.com
         ---> press Ctrl + X , then 'y' to save the changes
 f) activating VirtualHost:
     --> a2ensite gci.conf
     --> service apache2 reload
     --> systemctl status apache2
+    --> nano /etc/hosts
+        ---> add server ip and website name here (example): 127.0.0.3   gci.example.com
 g) type your host name in a browser to see the result

 helpful directory info: